christian-j174/christian-j174/README.md

 ## Christian J. Rodriguez Nazario
-Software Engineering at the University of Puerto Rico, Mayagüez.
-Interested in Web Development and Cyber-security.
-Im open to any internship/research that provides development opportunities in  any related fields.
+I am currently pursuing a Computer Science and Engineering bachelor at the University of Puerto Rico-Mayagüez.
+I am open to any potential internship or research opportunities that align with my fields of interest.

-### Skills
 - Python
 - C++
 - HTML/CSS/Javascript
 - RPA

 ### Ways to reach me
-- christian@chrisventurestech.com
+- christian.rodriguez95@upr.edu
 - https://www.christianrodriguez.info/